Reduction along strong Dirac maps: Dirac reduction

-\begin{remark} Suppose that the Dirac manifold $(X,L_X)$ is integrable with presymplectic groupoid $\G \tto X$.
-If the Lie subalgebroid $A_{S,\gamma,\varphi}$ integrates to a source-connected groupoid
+\begin{remark} We make several remarks about these results: \begin{enumerate}[leftmargin=20pt] \item Suppose that the Dirac manifold $(X,L_X)$ is integrable with presymplectic groupoid $\G \tto X$.
+If the Lie algebroid $B_{S,\gamma}$ integrates to a source-connected groupoid

-which acts on $C$, the orbits of $\G_{S,\gamma,\varphi}$ coincide with those of $A_{S,\gamma,\varphi}$ and Theorem \ref{main} gives a Dirac structure on the quotient $C/\G_{S,\gamma,\varphi}$.
-In the nondegenerate case, an extension of this result to certain actions of groupoids which are not source-connected is proved in Section \ref{fifth}. \end{remark}

-\begin{remark} More generally, we can apply Theorem \ref{main} to the case when $S=\sqcup S_i$ is a stratified subpace of $X$ whose strata are compatible generalized reduction levels, as in Examples \ref{faces} and \ref{alcove}.
-That is, suppose that there exist $2$-forms $\gamma_i\in\Omega^2(S_i)$ and a map $\varphi:S\too Z$ to a Dirac manifold $(Z,L_Z)$ such that for each $i$ the restriction

-is a smooth map of constant rank and the triple $(S_i,\gamma_i,\varphi_i)$ is a generalized reduction level.
-If each of these reduction levels satisfies the hypotheses of Theorem \ref{main}, we obtain a stratified reduced space
+which acts on $C$, the orbits of $\G_{S,\gamma}$ coincide with those of $B_{S,\gamma}$ and Theorem \ref{main} gives a Dirac structure on the quotient $C/\G_{S,\gamma}$.
+In the nondegenerate case, an extension of this result to actions of certain non-source-connected groupoids is proved in Section \ref{fifth}. \item We can apply Theorem \ref{main} to the case when $S=\sqcup S_i$ is a union of subpaces of $X\times Z$, as in Examples \ref{faces} and \ref{alcove}.
+That is, suppose that there exist $2$-forms $\gamma_i\in\Omega^2(S_i)$ such that each $(S_i,\gamma_i)$ is a $Z$-level of $X$.
+If each of these $Z$-levels satisfies the hypotheses of Theorem \ref{main}, we obtain a reduced space

-which is a topological quotient of $\Phi^{-1}(S)$ and which is equipped with a continuous map to $Z$ that restricts to a Dirac realization along every stratum. \end{remark}
+which is a topological quotient of $M\times_XS$ and which is equipped with a continuous map to $Z$ that restricts to a strong Dirac map along every stratum. {In certain cases, such as those of Examples \ref{faces} and \ref{alcove}, this quotient has the structure of a stratified space in the sense of \cite{mat:73}.} \item Lastly, the assumptions on the $Z$-level $(S,\gamma)$ could be relaxed by replacing the pullback condition